Sneppen/Kilonova-analysis/README.md

 𝑂_𝑜𝑐𝑐: sets asymmetry between absorption and emission

-𝑒: eccentricity of photosphere, if fitting an ellipsoidal photosphere
+ratio_vel: eccentricity of photosphere, if fitting an ellipsoidal photosphere

+Theta_inc: Inclination angle, if fitting an ellipsoidal photosphere